onfido/onfido-android-sdk/README.md

                 .build()
 ```

-⚠️ Not all document - country combinations are supported.
+:warning: Not all document - country combinations are supported.
 Unsupported documents will not be verified.
 If you decide to bypass the default country selection screen by replacing the `FlowStep.CAPTURE_DOCUMENT` with a `CaptureScreenStep`, please make sure that you are specifying a supported document.
 We provide an up-to-date list of our [supported documents](https://onfido.com/supported-documents/).

 #### Face capture step